Bullshit: Etymology

 "Bull", meaning nonsense, dates from the 17th century, while the term "bullshit" has been used as early as 1915 in British and American slang and came into popular usage only during World War II.
 The word "bull" itself may have derived from the Old French bole, meaning "fraud, deceit".
 The term "horseshit" is a near synonym.
 An occasionally used South African English equivalent, though more common in Australian slang, is "bull dust".

-Although there is no confirmed etymological connection, these older meanings are synonymous with the modern expression "bull", generally considered and used as a contraction of "bullshit".

-Another proposal, according to the lexicographer Eric Partridge, is that the term was popularized by the Australian and New Zealand troops from about 1916 arriving at the front during World War I. Partridge claims that the British commanding officers placed emphasis on bull; that is, attention to appearances, even when it was a hindrance to waging war.
-The Diggers allegedly ridiculed the British by calling it bullshit.
+The New Zealand-British lexicographer Eric Partridge claimed that the term was popularized by soldiers of the Australian and New Zealand Army Corps (ANZAC) during World War I. According to Partridge, British officers of the war placed a high emphasis on "bull", which consisted of ensuring soldiers were perfectly dressed with clean clothing even when it proved to be a hindrance during military operations; ANZAC troops mocked this emphasis on presentation by calling it bullshit.

 In the philosophy of truth and rhetoric

 Assertions of fact

 "Bullshit" is commonly used to describe statements made by people concerned with the response of the audience rather than with truth and accuracy.
 On one prominent occasion, the word itself was part of a controversial advertisement.
 During the 1980 U.S. presidential campaign, the Citizens Party candidate Barry Commoner ran a radio advertisement that began with an actor exclaiming: "Bullshit!
 Carter, Reagan and Anderson, it's all bullshit!"
 NBC refused to run the advertisement because of its use of the expletive, but Commoner's campaign successfully appealed to the Federal Communications Commission to allow the advertisement to run unedited.